 While advertising in India is already a billion-dollar-industry, the digital advertising segment under its umbrella has emerged as one of the fastest growing in the world.
 Indeed, the current market trends indicate that digital advertising seems ready to take over print with respect to the market share in the coming years.
 Even then, traditional mediums like print and television still hold a position of strength in the country today earning robust revenues.

 A major factor for the growth spurt of digital advertising in India is the rapid penetration of mobile devices along with internet connectivity.
 India has the lowest rates for mobile data across the world, while also catering to the second-largest smartphone market in the world.
 Naturally, Indian advertisers are leaning more towards digital with each passing year.
-In 2016, traditional media had a share of around 88 percent in the overall ad expenditures across the country.
-In just two years since then, this share fell to 83 percent and was estimated to further drop to 71 percent by 2021 indicating the steady change in the advertising landscape.
+The digital advertising industry was forecasted to continue growing at a compound annual rate of 29 percent between 2021 and 2023.

 The real push for digital advertising came due to the increasing popularity of smartphones in the country.
 A vast majority of Indians primarily use mobile phones to access the internet and various social media.
 As such advertising budgets are progressively catering to mobile-friendly formats, with the goal of improving their user interface and experience designs.
 Estimates suggest that ad spends on mobile media were expected to take up 78 percent of the total digital media expenditure by 2023, from 75 percent in 2021.